 3 - Introduction only restaurants

-Some restaurants like Mibu, Matsukawa, Kyoaji, Kawamura, Shinohara, Hoshino, Tomura, Iyuki, Morikawa, Kawaguchi, Ajiman, and many others, are “introduction-only” (ichigen-san okotowari), meaning that you will have to be invited by a current regular guest that has been going for years.
-(It is interesting to note that many of these chefs have trained at Kyoaji)
+Some restaurants like Matsukawa, Kyoaji, Kawamura, Shinohara, Hoshino, Tomura, Iyuki, Morikawa, Kawaguchi, Mibu, Ajiman, and many others, are “introduction-only” (ichigen-san okotowari), meaning that you will have to be invited by a current regular guest that has been going for years.
+(It is interesting to note that many of these chefs have trained at Kyoaji.)
+Other restaurants like Saito, Sugita, Torishiki and Mizai say that they accept reservations by phone, but in reality they are introduction-only because every seat is booked in advance by regulars at the restaurant.

 Other things to reserve in advance

 There are some things other than restaurants that can be difficult to book.
-I note in particular the Moss Temple in Kyoto (must be reserved by postcards sent within Japan), Tai-an tea house, the Katsura Imperial villa in Kyoto, lodging whilst climbing Mount Fuji, and a temple stay at Daishin-in, among others.
-I did not know about these the first time I went to Kyoto, but the more research I did, the more I discovered about these incredible gardens and temples.
+I note in particular the Moss Temple in Kyoto (must be reserved by return postcards sent within Japan, called 往復 or ofuku hagaki), Tai-an tea house, the Imperial villas in Kyoto (reserve online 2-4 months in advance), and a temple stay at Daishin-in, among others.
 Ask your concierge to send the postcards for you.
+For the moss temple, as of 2019 they accept postcards from abroad.

 The only true voyage of discovery would be not to visit strange lands, but to possess other eyes.